-Because cacao is typically grown in (formerly) forested areas, often in a system of gradual thinning and replacement of the original forest, or in secondary forest areas, we considered a potential expansion of cocoa to be most plausible in areas that are currently secondary forests.
-The scenario analysis focused on Sulawesi because most cacao is currently grown in that region and any near future expansion is likely to take place in this region.
-We considered expansion under current climate and future (2050) climate conditions.
-For both scenarios, expansion was constrained by cacao suitability.
+Cacao is typically grown in forested areas, often in a system of gradual thinning and replacement of the original forest, often in secondary forest areas.
+We therefore assume that in the absence of drivers other than those encouraging increased production or geographical diversification farmers would in first instance expand into secondary forests.
+The only other driver considered in this scenario is climate change.
+Because most cacao is currently grown in Sulawesi and any near future expansion is likely to take place in this region, the first scenario analysis focused on Sulawesi (scenario 1).
+We considered expansion under current climate and future (2050) climate conditions (scenario 2).
+For both scenarios, expansion was constrained by cacao suitability (Bunn et al. 2017).